Description of biotope or habitat type

 Point data based on records in the UK Marine Recorder Snapshot.

 An assemblage of the small un-branched filamentous green seaweeds Ulothrix flacca, Urospora penicilliformis and Urospora wormskioldii at High Water Spring Tide level on steep and vertical rock often influenced by freshwater.
 The community is also present in areas with freshwater seepage.
 It is visually recognised as a closely adherent, often shiny, green mat of filamentous growth.
-Associated species include the green seaweeds Blidingia minima and Enteromorpha prolifera, the barnacle Semibalanus balanoides and the limpet Patella vulgata, but these species are not common.
+Associated species include the green seaweeds Blidingia minima and Ulva prolifera, the barnacle Semibalanus balanoides and the limpet Patella vulgata, but these species are not common.
 Although this biotope does occur on rock other than chalk, this description has been derived from chalk coast sites.
 More information is needed to improve this description.

 This biotope is more easily identifiable from autumn to spring as both Urospora spp. and Bangia atropurpurea may dry out and disappear during the summer.
 In late winter the red seaweed B. atropurpurea may be predominant and the community then appears as shiny blackish mats of filamentous growth.